-In our ongoing efforts to support the ferry industry, Interferry has engaged Oxford Economics to conduct a Ferry Market Study on its behalf to identify the size and economic impact of the global ferry industry.
-Oxford Economics is currently collecting the data necessary to determine the physical size of our industry from third party sources.
-However, Oxford Economics needs Interferry’s assistance in acquiring information from an array of different ferry operators – both members and non-members – from across the globe so they can reasonably estimate the ferry industry’s regional and global economic impact.
+In our ongoing efforts to support the ferry industry, Interferry engaged Oxford Economics to conduct a Ferry Market Study on its behalf to identify the size and economic impact of the global ferry industry.

-The economic impact assessment of the ferry industry will quantify three “core” channels through which it contributes to the economy.
+The economic impact assessment of the ferry industry has quantified three “core” channels through which it contributes to the economy.
 The sum of these three channels represents the total economic contribution made by the ferry industry.

 The core channels are: